ebdundar/rl-continuous-control/Report.md

   > Episode 100	Average Score: 20.13
     Episode 140	Average Score: 30.03Environment is solved.

-The average score value is calculated by averaging scores of averga20 agents in the last 100 episodes.
+The average score value is calculated by averaging average scores of 20 agents in the last 100 episodes.
 ![Rewards](rewards.png)